skyrim-multiplayer/skymp/docs/docs_cpp_code_guidelines.md

 ## Global-like variables

-Don't make any global, static or thread-local constants which have complex structure and/or destructors.
+Don't make any global, static or thread-local variables or constants which have complex structure and/or destructors.
 The destruction order of globals is undefined and can lead to unexpected bugs.

 ```c++